tokenio/sdk-js/src/security/engines/README.md

 `createVerifier` returns an object that implements the "Verifier interface".
-That is, they implement methods inspired by the Java interface https://github.com/tokenio/lib-security/blob/master/lib/src/main/java/io/token/security/Verifier.java The easiest way to create one is to call Token.Crypto.createVerifierFromKeypair(keypair), but if you want to make your own, implement the functions:
+That is, they implement methods inspired by the Java interface https://github.com/tokenio/lib-security/blob/master/lib/src/main/java/io/token/security/Verifier.java The easiest way to create one is to call Token.Crypto.createVerifierFromKeypair(keyPair), but if you want to make your own, implement the functions:

 ``` javascript